-Courses are offered in a convenient, flexible weekend and evening format at NYIT-Old Westbury.
+Courses are offered in a convenient, flexible weekend and evening format at NYIT-Long Island.
 Courses meet for two hours and 40 minutes once a week for 15 sessions.
-In addition, courses are available online and at NYIT-Manhattan.
+In addition, courses are available online and at NYIT-New York City.
 Fall, spring, and summer semesters are scheduled.

 Fellowships and Assistantships

 Research fellowships and teaching assistantships are available to qualified candidates.
 These opportunities are usually for a 10-month period and may include partial remission of tuition and fees.